 Grow Your Own Herbs and Vegetables

 One of the most helpful things that you can do for the environment is to grow your own herb garden or vegetable patch.
-Not only does it mean fresh, organic produce all-year-round, but it also allows you to reduce your carbon footprint, as everything you consume won’t need to travel far to reach you.
+Not only does it mean fresh, organic produce all year round, but herbs can also help to boost your energy and motivation.
+It also allows you to reduce your carbon footprint, as everything you consume won’t need to travel far to reach you.

 Help Clean the Air and the Ground in the Most Natural Way